 The fight against corruption is one of the key reforms in Ukraine during the past three years since the Revolution of Dignity.
 However, despite all the steps that have been taken, the results are still far from what citizens, business and the international community would expect.
 Continue reading Anti-corruption Efforts Are the Starting Point for Further Reforms

 The protection and enforcement of intellectual property rights (IPR) in Ukraine has received significant attention over the last few years, particularly within the context of Ukraine’s inclusion in the Priority Watch List of the United States Trade Representative’s (USTR) “Special 301” Report, as one of the countries where particular problems exist regarding the protection or enforcement of IPR or market access for persons relying on IPR.
 Ukraine has been listed on the Priority Watch List every year since 2012.
 Continue reading Protecting Intellectual Property to Encourage Business Confidence

 In 2016, the total stock of office space in Kyiv amounted to 1,783 square metres.
 The new supply was insignificant, a mere 38,000 square metres and was the market’s lowest increase since 2008.
 2016 was characterised by an increase in the number of lease transactions in Grade A and B business centres.
-Continue reading Office Space Remains Available in Demand in Kyiv
+Continue reading Office Space Remains Available in Kyiv

 The Deep and Comprehensive Free Trade Area (DCFTA) negotiations between the European Union and Ukraine began in 2018, after the country joined the World Trade Organisation (WTO).
 Despite having started on the wave of the Orange Revolution of 2003-2004, they were continued, or even accelerated, by President Viktor Yanukovych, who was elected in 2010 and is known for his pro-Russian.
 Continue reading Finalising the DCFTA is Expected to Bring Multiple Benefits to Ukraine